An Optimal Control Framework for Online Job Scheduling with General Cost Functions: An Optimal Control Formulation for the Offline GFCS Problem with Identical Release Times

-In this section, we cast the offline HGFC problem on a single machine with \emph{identical} release times as an optimal control problem.
-Doing so gives us a powerful tool for characterizing the structure of the optimal offline schedule and setting the dual variables appropriately.
+In this section, we cast the offline GFCS problem with \emph{identical} release times $r_n$ as an optimal control problem.
+By abuse of notation, we refer to this problem either in an LP form or an optimal control form as GFCS$(r_n)$.
 Consider the time $r_n$ when a new job $n$ is released to the system, and let $\mathcal{A}(r_n)$ be the set of currently alive jobs (excluding job $n$).
 Now, if we assume that no new jobs are going to be released in the future, then an optimal schedule must solve an offline instance with a set of jobs $\mathcal{A}(r_n)\cup\{n\}$ and identical release times $r_n$, where the length of job $j\in \mathcal{A}(r_n)\cup \{n\}$ is given by its residual length $v_j(r_n)$ at time $r_n$.
-(Note that for job $n$, we have $v_j(r_n)=v_n$, as that job is released at time $r_n$.)
+(Note that for job $n$, we have $v_j(r_n)=v_n$, as this job is released at time $r_n$.)
 Since the optimal cost of this offline instance depends on the residual lengths of the alive jobs, we shall refer to those residual lengths as \emph{states} of the system at time $r_n$.
-More precisely, we define the state of job $j$ at time $t$ to be the residual length $v_j(t)$ of that job at time $t$, and the state vector to be $\boldsymbol{v}(t)=(v_1(t),\ldots,v_k(t))^T$, where $k=|\mathcal{A}(r_n)|$.
-Note that since we are looking at the offline HGFC problem at time $r_n$ assuming no future arrivals, the dimension of the state vector does not change and equals the number of alive jobs at time $r_n$.
+More precisely, we define the state of job $j$ at time $t$ to be the residual length $v_j(t)$ of that job at time $t$, and the state vector to be $\boldsymbol{v}(t)=(v_1(t),\ldots,v_k(t))^T$, where $k=|\mathcal{A}(r_n)|+1$.
+Note that since GFCS$(r_n)$ assumes no future arrivals, the dimension of the state vector does not change and equals the number of alive jobs at time $r_n$.

 Let us define the \emph{control} input at time $t$ to be $\boldsymbol{x}(t)=(x_1(t),\ldots,x_k(t))^T$, where $x_j(t)$ is the rate at which job $j$ is processed at time $t$.
 Thus, $v_j(t)=v_j(r_n)-\int_{r_n}^tx_j(\tau)d\tau$, or, equivalently, $\dot{v}_j(t)=-x_j(t)$, with the initial condition $v_j(r_n)$.
 If we write those equations in a vector form, we obtain